MarieP87/GCD/README.md

 * The sorted indexes of the columns with a names countaining "mean()" or "std()" were selected : 66 colums.
 * A new data frame `mean_std_data` was created with 68 columns : the subjects one, the activity codes one and the 66 previously selected ones.

-3)Uses descriptive activity names to name the activities in the data set
+3) Uses descriptive activity names to name the activities in the data set

 * The activity labels file was loaded
 * For each of the activity, the activity code was replaced by the activity label, for each row of the `mean_std_data` data frame.